Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Merging the Military Rehabilitation and Compensation Commission into the Repatriation Commission

-Schedule 4 of the Bill will transfer the powers and functions of the MRCC to the Repatriation Commission.
+Schedule 4 of the Bill transfers the powers and functions of the MRCC to the Repatriation Commission.
 Provisions dealing with the Repatriation Commission will be moved from the VEA into the MRCA.

 The 4 members of the Repatriation Commission are also members of the MRCC.
 The MRCC also has 2 members nominated by the Minister for Defence and one by the Minister for Employment and Workplace Relations (who has responsibility for the Safety, Rehabilitation and Compensation Act 1988).
 The President of the Repatriation Commission and the Chair of the MRCC is currently the Secretary of the Department of Veterans’ Affairs, Alison Frame.

-Merging the commissions should produce some administrative efficiencies for commission and DVA.
+Merging the commissions should produce some administrative efficiencies for the commission and DVA.

 The Repatriation Commission was created in 1917.